quarkhopper/Jet-Fuel/README.md

 The explosion power (as defined by Teardown: 0-4) that is triggered for each bomb detonation.
 ### Blast speed
 The speed sparks are given at detonation.
 This affects the initial area of fire surrounding the blast.
+### Jet speed
+The speed sparks are ejected from a bomb in jet mode.
 ### Spark hurt (to the player)
 A number that determines the point at which the player is hurt by proximity to a spark.
 The ignition radius (see below) is used to calculate how much damage is given to the player by proximity to a spark.
 #### Calculation